Of our 70 full time staff members, 80% are Ecuadorian and the majority are Galapagueños (permanent residents of the Islands).

 Gustavo is a biologist specialized in biodiversity monitoring and an expert on the management and programming of biodiversity databases.
 In October 2016, he was incorporated as the Scientific - Technical Coordinator of the Datazone (a group of scientific information and knowledge management systems).
 His expertise in Internet programming, databases, photography, scientific illustration and biodiversity research provides a solid background for developing and managing the scientific information system that makes it possible to access all the knowledge gained through many years of research, and the tools to process such information for ongoing research and management in the Galapagos Islands.

-Jacqueline came to the CDRS in 2014 to collaborate as an Entomologist in the monitoring projects of invasive species and invertebrates in general.
-She mentioned how gratifying it is for her to be part of the staff and contribute with her work to the development of projects and science in the Galapagos Islands.
+Jacqueline came to the CDF in 2014.
+Currently, she works on ecological restoration and terrestrial invasive species projects, including monitoring invertebrates in the threatened Scalesia forest on Santa Cruz Island and the management of the Reference Collection of terrestrial invertebrates.
+Jacqueline mentioned how gratifying it is for her to be part of the staff and contribute with her work to the development of projects and science on the Galapagos Islands.

 Johanna Carrión, Executive Coordinator and Interinstitutional Affairs